callumsmits/docker-registry-arm/README.md

-# Docker registry ARM build
+# Docker registry ARM

+Docker registry build for Raspberry PI 2 and 3 (maybe for others ARM devices)

 This package is based on [old and unmaintained project](https://github.com/vdavy/distribution-library-image).